-The one-time funding sources in the FY 2025 budget consist of \$85 million for the acquisition and rehabilitation of properties with support from the State of California's Homekey program, \$15 million that represents one year of a three-year state Infill Infrastructure Grant, and \$32 million in additional federal housing voucher funding to begin to address rising rents in San Diego, and \$4 million from the County of San Diego to assist City of San Diego households displaced by the January 2024 floods and currently eligible for and participating in the County's Emergency Temporary Lodging Program.
+The one-time funding sources in the FY 2025 budget consist of \$87 million for the acquisition and rehabilitation of properties with support from the State of California's Homekey program, \$15 million that represents one year of a three-year state Infill Infrastructure Grant, and \$26 million in anticipated additional federal housing voucher funding to begin to address rising rents in San Diego, which is pending a final determination from the U.S. Department of Housing and Urban Development at the time of this report.

-SDHC's proposed FY 2025 Budget consists of SDHC's four major divisions, described in detail later in this report: Rental Assistance - \$343 million; Real Estate - \$186 million; Homeless Housing Innovations - \$57 million; and Operations Support - \$32 million.
-Funds allocated for the ending fund balance, which consists of funding obligations not expended in FY 2025 that will continue into the next year's budget, are budgeted at \$93.4 million.
+SDHC's proposed FY 2025 Budget consists of SDHC's four major divisions, described in detail later in this report: Rental Assistance - \$333 million; Real Estate - \$188 million; Homeless Housing Innovations - \$70 million; and Operations Support - \$31 million.
+Funds allocated for the ending fund balance, which consists of funding obligations not expended in FY 2025 that will continue into the next year's budget, are budgeted at \$94 million.
 The ending fund balance includes funds restricted by use.
 They are committed for use to create and preserve affordable housing and for three types of reserves:

-- Program Restricted Reserves to create and preserve affordable housing and provide for housing programss - Property Reserves to provide for replacement requirements - Contingency Reserves, 3.5 percent of annual budgeted new revenue
+- Program Restricted Reserves to provide for housing programs - Property Reserves to provide for replacement requirements - Contingency Reserves, 3.5 percent of annual budgeted new revenue